-Since the industry is still growing (also because it's Hong Kong!), craft beer tends to be more expensive here than in many places.
-Expect to pay ~HK $60 - HK $80 (~US $7 - US $10) for a pint, depending on the beer.
+Pro Tip: Craft beer in Hong Kong tends to be more expensive than in places like the US.
+Expect to pay ~HK $80 and up (US $10+) for a pint, depending on the beer.

 Though I've included 16 bars on my list, there are MANY more bars in Hong Kong where you can find craft beer.
 This list includes bars that specialize in craft beer - offering draft beers in addition to a bottle list.
 Let's get started!